 Of key importance is to provide a deep fundamental understanding of the dominant physical mechanisms that contribute to the mechanics of deformable, irregular or cohesive grain packings.
 The developed calibration methods and appropriate computational schemes will, therefore, be applied on both industrially relevant materials and on appropriately simplified granular model systems.
 The outcomes are then a generic academic understanding of granular materials, but also application specific knowledge that can support the development of e.g. digital twins for “industrial plant simulators”.

-Our scientific output so far can be found in the list below:
+Our peer reviewed scientific output so far can be found in the list below:

 - Transparent experiments: releasing data from mechanical tests… and a WCCM-ECCOMAS presentation

 - Particle flow rate in silos with rotational shear

 - Flow in an hourglass: particle stiffness and friction matter

 - Intermittent flow and transient congestion of soft spheres passing narrow orifices